What Is Aromatherapy?

 [Don’t get spooked if this sounds a bit complicated.
 All the natural cosmetics recipes and all the natural cures in the blog published with the correct dilution.
 The formula is given here for those who want to experiment and develop things on their own.]

-- Pregnant women, and people with epilepsy or high blood pressure should work with essential oils very carefully.
-In such a case, I recommend consulting first with a natural physician and not exceed a dilution of 1%, unless you are given an explicit permission to increase the dosage.
+- Pregnant women and people with epilepsy or high blood pressure should work with essential oils very carefully.
+It is recommended that you consult a natural naturopath/healer first and not exceed the dilution of 1% (explanation of the percentages in the previous section) unless explicit approval is given to increase the dosage.

 - Must, must, must be kept out of reach of children.